 Result:

-9217 SNPs are found within the regions flanking miRNA binding sites (include) of the collected 823 target genes; while 1169 of them fall within the miRNA binding sites;
+9217 SNPs were found within the regions flanking (~100bp upstream and downstream) miRNA binding sites (include) of the collected 823 target genes; while 1169 of them fall within the miRNA binding sites;

 Expression correlation of miRNA:target

-Note: Expression profiles of miRNAs and target genes are extracted from the experiment data of RiceFREND (RiceFREND: a platform for retrieving coexpressed gene networks in rice).
+Note: Expression profiles of miRNAs and target genes were extracted from the experiment data of RiceFREND (RiceFREND: a platform for retrieving coexpressed gene networks in rice).

-Use experimentally validated target genes as training set to train the correlation method, and filter the predicted target genes to get the biologically relevant ones;
+Use experimentally validated target genes as authentic target genes (training set) to train the correlation method, and filter the predicted target genes to get the biologically relevant ones;

 I’ve tried a method called TaLasso (described in “Quantification of miRNA-mRNA Interactions”), and found this method is not applicable in our research;

+Note: The Talasso method aims to decipher the miRNA-mRNA relationship with the aid of expression data.
+It adopts the Lasso regression and has several assumptions:

+a) miRNAs are the only regulators of mRNA expression, considering other possible effects as part of the noise;

+b) the miRNAs down-regulate their corresponding mRNA targets;

+c) TaLasso will only quantify the down-regulation effect on those miRNA-mRNA interactions from an initial set of putative miRNA-mRNA pairs.

+In the paper, the Talasso method was tested with both the experimentally validated targets as well as predicted ones, and ranked them with the parameters it generated.

+There are several points which make this method not applicable to our research:

+a) It assumes that miRNAs down-regulate true targets——In fact, in plants, this assumption remains to be validated, and when we use the Pearson Correlation Coefficient to test the expression correlation of degradome validated interaction pairs, not all interactions are negative correlated; which indicates that this assumption does not hold the truth;

+b) Although the top-ranked predictions of miRNA-mRNA interactions in the resulted Talasso method are enriched in experimentally validated interaction set.
+There was no cut-off parameter provided to judge whether a predicted interaction pair is an authentic one or not.

-Finally, I just calculate the Pearson Correlation Coefficient and Spearman Correlation Coefficient of miRNA and corresponding target expression profile.
+Therefore, I just calculated the Pearson Correlation Coefficient and Spearman Correlation Coefficient of miRNA and corresponding target expression profile.
 I’ve performed the correlation of pre-miRNAs and target genes and that of mature miRNAs and target genes

+Note:

+In the calculation of correlation coefficient, choosing of sample sets is very crucial, for different samples sets will result in very different coefficients.
+In my research I’ve performed the correlation test on 4 samples sets: a) all sample, b) all seedlings, c) 27-day seedling, d) all-flowers.
+Because the paper "Transcriptome-wide identification of microRNA targets in rice" from which I collected the experimentally validated targets, adopts the 4-week (28 days) seedling as samples, then the 27-day seedling samples used by RiceFREND would be most similar.

+Correlation of mature miRNAs with target genes serves as a validation test for the assumption that there’s the negative correlation between authentic miRNA:target interactions, while the correlation of precursors and target genes would provided insight into the individual relationship between each miRNA family member and the putative target genes.

 Result:

-The putative conclusion, that miRNAs are negatively expression correlated with their targets, does not stand firm here, for not all the experimentally validated target genes are negatively correlated with miRNAs;
+The putative conclusion, that the expression of miRNAs are negatively correlated with that of their targets, does not stand firm here, as the correlation was not observed forall experimentally validated target genes

-In 27-day seedlings, 136 out of 367 pairs are negatively correlated (all these interaction pairs, precursor:target, are experimentally validated, and 27-day seedlings are the closest rice organisms to the ones published in that paper);
+In 27-day old seedlings, expression of 136 out of 367 miRNA:target pairs are negatively correlated (all these interaction pairs, precursor:target, are experimentally validated in tissues that are at similar developmental stages );

-In 27-day seedling, 82 out of 16 pairs are negatively correlated
+In 27-day-old seedlings, 82 out of 16 pairs are negatively correlated 116 out of 363 mature:target pairs are negatively correlated.

 Conclusion: